seanox/pdf-service/manual/Introduction.md

 ### Template

-TODO:

 Abstract class for implementing templates.
 The implementation defines the resource management, the preparation of markup, the generation of markup and can optionally also define the PDF rendering.
 The service only uses the API and has no own template and markup generator.
+Only the implemented standard template defines a built-in generator.

 ### Resources

-TODO:

-Templates are based on an implementation of the [Template](#template) and the annotation [Resources](#resources), which with `base` and `template` contains information about the base directory of the resources (CSS, images, fonts, ...), as well the path of the markup template with the same name.
+Templates are based on an implementation of [Template](#template) and the annotation [Resources](#resources), which with `base` and `template` contains information about the base directory of the resources (CSS, images, fonts, ...), as well the path of the markup template with the same name.

 ### Multiplex